Ultrabenosaurus/OpenTrack/README.md

 ##To Do##

-* Write Usage and Debugging instructions for class-based version
+* Write Usage and Debugging instructions